5 Important Things to Include on Your Brochure

 Put a call to action somewhere in the brochure so that people feel compelled to do something.
 Examples of a call to action include, “call us today” or “send in the coupon below for a free consultation.”
 Make the call clear and convey to the reader what will happen if they act.

 When designing your brochure, make it as readable as possible, using easy-to-see fonts and big print sizes.
 Put the most important information, such as date and time of the event, right on the front of the brochure.
 When in doubt, keep the content short, sweet and to the point.

-Ready to design an eye-catching brochure for your business?
+Ready to design an eye-catching brochure for your school or business?
 Visit PaperDirect for all of your brochure printing needs.